maintenance

 Essential Tools

-• Rubber cleaning disc (included with your machine)
+• Rubber cleaning disc—came with your machine, hopefully you didn’t lose it

-• Single wall 1-cup basket (important: must use this size!)
+• Single wall 1-cup basket—has to be this size specifically

-Note: The rubber disc should be gray/black silicone.
-Don’t confuse it with the razor dosing tool.
+Quick note: The rubber disc is gray or black silicone.
+Don’t mix it up with the razor dosing tool—I’ve seen people do this.

 Step-by-Step Cleaning Cycle Process